cycfi/elements/docs/aspects.md

 loop, while the `window` manages application windows.
 However, take note that the `app` and the `window` classes are optional.
-There are certain situations, like e.g. building plugins or incorporating Elements in another framework such as QT, where you do not want Elements to have manage the event loop or windows.
+There are certain situations, like e.g. building plugins or incorporating Elements in another framework such as QT, where you do not want Elements to manage the event loop or windows.
 The important class of interest here is the `view`.
 In these cases, you want to embed the `view` directly.
 You can directly construct a `view` given a platform window (or widget), as its main `content` view or child window (or widget).

 The `view` does not know anything about drawing or user interaction.
-Instead, it relies on its `content` to do these.
-Without `content`, it is an empty shell.
+Instead, it relies on its client supplied `content` to do these.
+Without any `content`, it is an empty shell.
 And so this is where it starts to get interesting.
 The content of the `view` typically contains multiple layers, much like typical graphics applications.
-In this example, we only have one layer: the `background`.
+In this example, we only have one
+layer: the `background`.

 ## Background